-Screen printing.
-This process offers quality, versatility, and above all durability to printed t-shirt designs.
+Screen printing adds quality and durability to your printed t-shirt designs.
 Blackwater Studios screen print with water based inks exclusively.
-Water based inks have good environmental credentials, and produce a high quality non plastic finish.
+These inks have good environmental credentials, and produce a high quality non plastic finish.

-We have created easy to use T shirt printing deals.
-These are designed to make ordering your customised T-shirts as simple, and as clear as possible, prices include VAT & delivery.
+We provide T shirt screen printing packages.
+These T-shirt offers are designed to make ordering custom T-shirts fast and simple.
+Prices include VAT & delivery.
 Our minimum order for screen printed T-shirts is 25.

 Perks of Screen Printing

-Blackwater Studios print all orders in house, and use the screen printing process is still unrivaled in terms of print quality.
-Be it spot colours, special effect inks, and photographic reproduction produced with excellent results.
+Blackwater Studios print all orders in house, and use the screen printing process, as it is still unrivaled in terms of print quality.
+Spot colours, special effect inks, and photographic reproduction produced with excellent results.
 Screen printing offers wash fastness, a soft hand, and consistent results across larger orders.

 See how it works.

 Take a look at our screen printers in action, customising t shirts with water based inks.
 The organic T-shirts are from continental.

 How do I place an order?